 One of the questions that may arise is "why the emphasis on thinning the young loblolly pine stands?"
-The answer emerges from Figures 1 & 2, which illustrate the impact of the forest management system on the age and species distribution within the Chesapeake Forest.
-In 2012, the majority of the land (the y axis is acres) was in pine and the age was heavily skewed toward the 18-25 year ages.
+The answer emerges from Figure 1 & Figure 2, which illustrate the impact of the forest management system on the age and species distribution within the Chesapeake Forest.
+In 2012, the majority of the land was in pine and the age was heavily skewed toward the 18-25 year ages.
 (In 1999, when the Chesapeake Forest Project was launched, the land was dominated by 12-18 year old pines.
 The current situation illustrates 12 years of aging plus management actions to achieve a more normal age distribution.)